renatomateusx/renatomateusx/README.md

 [EN] <br/>
 I am 33 years old. <br/>
 I work with FrontEnd and BackEnd. <br/>
+For backend i work with Java/Kotlin and spring boot <br/>
 Enthusiast of TypeScript and functional programming. <br/>
 I want to collaborate with world to helping create new technology. <br/>
 I NEED to help change the world! <br/>